-UNC Asheville Hosts Lt.
-Gov. Rachel Hunt and Regional Leaders for 2026 WNC Health Policy Initiative Legislative Summit
+UNC Asheville Hosts State Policy Makers and Regional Health Leadership at 2026 WNC Health Policy Initiative Legislative Summit

 The summit was organized by the WNC Health Policy Initiative of the NC Center for Health and Wellness at UNC Asheville, in partnership with the Mountain Area Health Education Center (MAHEC).
 Funded by Dogwood Health Trust, it focused on building rural health resilience, workforce sustainability, and policy challenges affecting the region.